 “The power of the general government over these remnants of a race once powerful … is necessary to their protection as well as to the safety of those among whom they dwell”.
 The Supreme Court affirmed that the US Government “has the right and authority, instead of controlling them by treaties, to govern them by acts of Congress, they being within the geographical limit of the United States.—Supreme Court Ruling, United States vs. Kagama 1886

 There are deep scars here.
-Scars that cannot be erased by the simple statement, it was in the past, let’s move on.
-I wish it were that simple.
+Scars that cannot be erased by the simple statement: It was in the past, let’s move on.
+I’ve heard this one more times than I care to count.
+If only it were that simple.
 The past has a very direct impact on the future, and there is still real suffering today at the hands of these particular past events.

 “…I think that the past is all that makes the present coherent, and further, that the past will remain horrible for exactly as long as we refuse to assess it honestly.”